John B. Adams, Jr. ‘71

-Partner, Williams Mullen, Richmond, VA
+Attorney and Partner of Williams Mullen, Richmond, VA

 Jon M. Daly '78

-President, Construction and Renovations, Daly Seven, Inc. Winston-Salem, NC
+President, Construction and Renovations, Daly Seven, Inc., Winston-Salem, NC

 Jon is the President of Construction and Renovation at Daly Seven, Inc. Daly Seven is a management and development company that was founded by Jon's parents, Philip and Frances in 1961.
 Following in their parent's footsteps, their seven children purchased Ridgeview Memorial Gardens in Madison, North Carolina, in 1979.
 Then in 1983, they built and opened their first hotel in Raleigh, North Carolina.
 With vision and planning for future growth, the seven children created Daly Seven, Inc. In the past, he has served as Chairman of the Board of Directors for twelve years and is currently semi-retired serving as President of Development.
 Under his leadership, his team designed and constructed over twenty-five new hotels mostly in the Hilton and Marriott brands.
 Daly Seven, Inc. currently owns and operates thirty-six hotels in North Carolina and Virginia.

 John W. Drescher ‘70

-Attorney/Partner in Breit, Drescher & Imprevento, PC, Virginia Beach, VA
+Attorney/Partner, Retired, at Breit, Drescher & Imprevento, PC, Virginia Beach, VA

 Mr. Drescher, known as “Jack” to his friends, is a founding partner of Breit, Drescher, Imprevento, and Walker, P.C. in 1988.
 Based out of Virginia Beach, Virginia, Mr. Drescher spent time early in his career working at U.S. Congressman Owen Pickett's firm, where he concentrated exclusively on litigation with an emphasis on representing injured people.
 During this time, a friendship was forged with Jeffrey Breit and the two decided to open their own practice specializing solely in the personal injury, product liability and medical malpractice fields.